 Betting systems are generally disproved as unreliable in the long term.
 However, you can employ sensible bankroll management when gambling on roulette online.
 Casino players in the UK should start by sticking to even-money bets like Odd/Even or Red/Black and gradually throwing in the occasional single-number wager.

 No. Games are tested by approved labs to ensure the software works well over thousands of spins.
-Each game is governed by an RNG (Random Number Generator) which helps govern the fall of the ball.
-Every spin is random, so players shouldn't worry about games being fixed.
+Each game is governed by an RNG (Random Number Generator) which controls the fall of the ball.
+Every spin is completely random, so players shouldn't worry about games being fixed.
+Especially when you play roulette online through one of our recommended casinos!